 According to the picture on p.1134, who was the first woman to have served on the United States Supreme Court?
 Obama in Office

+This photograph, taken in 2010, depicts the four women who have served on the Supreme Court.
+From left to right: Sandra Day O’Connor, the first female justice (appointed in 1981); Sonia Sotomayor (2009); Ruth Bader Ginsburg (1993); and Elena Kagan (2010).

 What was the focus of the protest “Occupy Wall Street?” p.1139 The Occupy Movement

--
+A grassroots movement in 2011 against growing economic inequality, declining opportunity, and the depredations of Wall Street banks. -a protest against growing economic inequality, declining opportunity, and malfeasance by the banks.

 What was the Tea Party’s appeal to its supporters and how did it affect President Obama’s first term? p.1147 The Republican Resurgence

+The Tea Party appealed to a long-established American fear of overbearing federal power, as well as to more recent anxieties, especially about immigration.
+Some supporters advocated repealing the provision of the Fourteenth Amendment granting automatic citizenship to all persons born in the United States.
+The outcome at the national level was political gridlock that lasted for the remainder of Obama’s presidency.
+Obama could no longer get significant legislation through Congress